-There was no significant change in Net Debt in connection with the establishment of the 2022 Credit Agreement.
+There was no significant change in Net Debt in connection with the establishment of the 2022 Credit Agreement in the second quarter of fiscal 2023.
+Further, Net Debt remained relatively unchanged from October 2, 2022 to January 1, 2023.

 Working Capital and Adjusted Working Capital (Non-GAAP Financial Measures)